-When most cameras save a RAW file they also generate a preview JPG and embed that into RAW file’s data.
-It’s that JPG you’re seeing when you preview photos on the back screen.
+When most cameras save a RAW file, they also generate a preview JPG and embed that into the RAW file’s data.
+It’s that JPG you see when you preview photos on the back screen.
 It’s also used as the preview in some imaging apps to speed things up–processing the RAW information and then interpreting it takes time and processor power, after all.

 Here are two ways to extract those preview JPGs from the RAW files.

 The ERawP app (or Extra Raw Preview) is developed by Fulvio Senore.
 It’s free and cross-platform, with versions for Windows, Linux, and Mac.